Qaz786i/MealGen-QA-Project2/README.md

 ## Future Work
  - A feature could be added where the user is able to add a main or a side of thier choice into dictionary
  - Drinks is a another class tgat could be added to make a complete meal
+ - Add images to each item